 Visa for teaching in Mexico

-As mentioned earlier, to legally teach English in Mexico, you will need what is known as the FM3 work visa.
+To legally teach English in Mexico, you will need what is known as the FM3 work visa.
 These are relatively easy to obtain once you have received an offer of employment from your school.

 Most ESL teachers will arrive in Mexico on a 180-day tourist visa, secure a job and then apply for their work visa.
 It’s worth knowing that, unlike some other teach abroad destinations, you’re often expected to do the legwork and cover the fees for your work visa in Mexico.
 This isn’t always the case – the top international schools will usually provide support for their teachers – but making sure your start-up funds have enough to cover any visa-related fees is a good idea.